 Christian Character; theological and scriptural basis

 Christian values underpin the school’s endeavour to be a caring community, within which each individual matters.
-We aim to serve the community by providing an education of the highest quality within the contest of Christian belief and practice, and to encourage an understanding of the meaning and significance of faith and promote Christian values through the experiences we offer.
+We aim to serve the community by providing an education of the highest quality within the context of Christian belief and practice, and to encourage an understanding of the meaning and significance of faith and promote Christian values through the experiences we offer.
 A belief in the value of each person as an individual is essential, and through our inclusivity we believe that children of all abilities can and do flourish at Archbishop Holgate’s.
 This is based on scripture; Ecclesiastes 4:12 where we have a shared commitment to Values, Care and Achievements as “a three-fold cord that is not easily broken”, John 10:10 with the belief that students “should have life and live it to the full”, and 1 Peter 2:5 that all members of our school community “like living stones” are uniquely gifted and an important part of our “spiritual house” reinforces our commitment to all.
 This distinct Christian vision underpins all we do and leads to us being a supportive and inclusive learning community where ‘real opportunities for transformation exist’ (SIAMS 2017).

 Christian Character; an inclusive approach